Becoming a Masterful Communicator

 SUMMARY

-Do you sometimes have people at work who don’t understand you?
-They might give you looks as if they can see your lips moving, but they’re not picking up what you’re putting down.
-Or maybe they nod their heads but still walk away then fail to achieve the results you want.
-This can be very frustrating for you as a leader, and something you might not realise is that it’s also frustrating for them.
-So, this week, let’s talk about how you can get rid of all that confusion.
+Do you sometimes have people at work who don't understand you?
+They might give you looks as if they can see your lips moving, but they're not picking up what you're putting down.

 Hi, this is Grant Herbert, leadership and sustainable performance coach, and today let's continue our conversation about building great relationships within your team by helping you become a masterful communicator.

-Let’s look at three key areas that will help you become a masterful communicator.
+Let's look at three key areas that will help you become a masterful communicator:

 The first area is becoming an active listener.